liamwalsh1980/Milestone-Project-1/README.md

 ---

 ### Main aims
-* Is to help other parents Embrace Autism by offering their child with Autism positive activities and ways to entertain.
+* To help other parents embrace Autism by offering their child with the condition positive activities and ways to improve the quality of life for all members of the family involved.
-* To encourage parents/parental guardians and their children not to ignore the condition but instead realise what it is, embrace it and find ways to work with the condition.
+* To encourage parents and their children not to ignore the condition but instead realise what it is, embrace it and find ways to that will work to understand and cope well with the condition.
-* To let parents/parental guardians know that they aren't alone and that there are many others out there that have been through challenging times when raising a child with ASD.
+* To let parents know that they aren't alone and that there are many other parents and families out there that have been through challenging times when raising a child with Autism.
-* To make it easy for all users to navigate around the site using the menu navigation bar.
+* To make it easy for all users to navigate around the site using the menu navigation bar to read more about the service being offered.
 * To make it easy and quick to subscribe for weekly/monthly updates offering them help and advice.
 * To offer useful links to creditable charities and organisations that can offer more in-depth advice and support.